 BU News Service

 BOSTON – The Massachusetts Cannabis Control Commission took a second glance Thursday at an Aug.
-28. regulation that created a new license allowing marijuana delivery companies to become as mobile retailers.
+28. regulation that created a new license allowing marijuana delivery companies to become mobile retailers.
 The regulation also said that delivery companies would not be allowed to repackage and reprocess the products they receive from cultivators and product manufacturers.

 However, they will be allowed to “white label,” to affix their own logo, brand and manufacturing details on the products.

 The regulation, championed by industry stakeholders, will give delivery licenses only to social equity and economic empowerment applicants for an “exclusivity” period of three years.

 Commissioner Britte McBride, who is leading the draft on the regulation, said that the regulatory language, currently in its “rough draft” phase, had three issues that needed to be fleshed out.